Techniques for planning, shooting, editing & PLAYING vertical video

 1) Work out how the heat generated by the lamp will try to escape when mounted on its side and ensure that it can, else you'll blow a very expensive bulb and may melt internal components or cause a fire.

 2) Stabilise the projector vertically (we use a large stand and then tie-down lashing straps designed for for load restraint) while keeping the input ports accessible behind or on top.
 A ladder is handy.

 3) In a hot environment you may want to point a fan at the unit as well!

-4) Have all of your films ready to go as a VLC playlist on a laptop.
-Treat the projector as a second monitor, go to full screen playback on that screen, turn off OSD (on-screen display) in the preferences, turn off any notifications such as calendar or mail pop-ups, hook up the sound, and you're ready to go!
+4) Have all of your films ready to go as a VLC playlist on a laptop with a solid state drive.
+Treat the projector as a second monitor, go to full screen playback on that screen, turn off OSD (on-screen display) in VLC preferences, turn off any notifications such as calendar or mail pop-ups, hook up the sound, and you're ready to go!

 All these tips have been about vertical vision, but that's not to say good sound is any less important ("sound is fifty percent of the movie-going experience" according to a certain well-known Hollywood director).
 Recording good, clean sound on location may save you hours of anguish in the editing room and your audience will thank you for not having to listen to lens stabilisers clicking away.